Get Started with the LastPass Web Browser Extension

 This is important for a few reasons:

-- Allows you to use some recovery options (One Time Password and SMS recovery) if you ever forget or need to reset your Master Password.
+- Allows you to use some recovery options (Recovery One Time Password, SMS recovery or reverting to an old password) if you ever forget or need to reset your Master Password.

 - Creates an encrypted cache of your Vault data, which will continue to be updated as you add more items (passwords, secure notes, form fill items).